Bindi Irwin Snuggles With A Furry Friend At Australia Zoo

 “This is on my bucket list my entire life.
 I hope to visit Australia Zoo one day to experience this for myself.
 Thank you for all the work you, your family, and what the zoo does for so many animals,” a third Instagram user stated.

-Australia Zoo is currently closed due to the COVID-19 pandemic but work at the facility continues for the Irwin family, which consists of Bindi, her husband Chandler Powell, brother Robert and mother Terri.
+Australia Zoo is currently closed due to the COVID-19 pandemic but work at the facility continues for the Irwin family, which consists of Bindi, her husband Chandler Powell, brother Robert, and mother Terri.
 Australia Zoo is a 1,000-acre zoo located in the Australian state of Queensland on the Sunshine Coast near Beerwah/Glass House Mountains.
-The Irwin family continues to live on the expansive property reported People Magazine, right in the middle of the zoo.
+The Irwin family continues to live on the expansive property, reported People Magazine, right in the middle of the zoo.

-Bindi said to People that her father always said that Steve did not care if people remembered him, as long as they remembered his message.
-She noted that she and her family continued to do his work to ensure her father’s “dreams and goals” continued.
+Bindi said to People that her father always said he did not care if people remembered him, as long as they remembered his message.
+She noted that she and her family continue to do his work to ensure her father’s “dreams and goals” move forward.